Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 - Approval Checkers reveal themselves by showing their low numbers (with a vrf proof attached) and publish a vote at the same time.
 If all the votes received confirm the block is fine it passes.

-This method has this nice property that attackers don't learn who the appvoal checkers are untill they reveal themselves.
+This method has this nice property that attackers don't learn who the appvoal checkers are until they reveal themselves.
 So they cannot plan ahead.

 ---v

 ## Complete vs Incomplete Information Games

 #### _Polkadot Approval Voting_

 **What can the Attackers do?**

 - They no longer know who the Approval Checkers are so they have to guess
 - If they don't guess correctly they get heavily slashed

 <img style="width: 700px" src="../../assets/img/3-Blockchain/validators_random_attack.drawio.svg" alt="Some Pic" />

 Notes:

 So what can the attackers do?
 If they can no longer target DDoS they only can attack at random.
 This vastly reduces their chances of success and makes thm vulnerable to punishment if they fail.

 This is pretty much the method used in Polkadot and it's called a VRF based random assignment.
 It's a game of incomplete information.

 ---v

 ## Complete vs Incomplete Information Games

 #### _Extra Examples_